FINANCIAL PLANNING MISTAKES TO AVOID AT YOUR 20’S

 There is no age limit for enjoyment.
 Following your passion should happen only after a strong fundamental is laid on.

-The Comfort zone is the most dangerous zone in life.
+The Comfort zone is the most dangerous in life.
 At the age of 20, our mind has to think beyond boundaries.
 The energy level will be at its peak compared to other age groups.

 The biggest fault of everyone’s life is not taking any risk.
 As long as you depend on a single job, the more risky your life is.

-This not only adds them revenue but also more experience in their field over the person next to them.
+This not only adds revenue but also more experience in their field over the person next to them.

 Every company has terms and conditions, on its employees should not generate any income from other sources.
 If so, even rent is meant to be revenue.
 Most of the senior players of any company will be renting a home.